jshook/testclient/README.md

 __create the schema for activity WriteTelemetryAsync__

-    java -jar cqltestclient.jar --host=10.10.10.10 --activity=WriteTelemetryAsync --createschema
+    java -jar cqltestclient.jar --host=10.10.10.10 --activity=write-telemetry --createschema

 In the example above, cqltestclient looks for a class named WriteTelemetryAsync in the com.metawiring.load.activities package.
 It then calls the createSchema() method on it and exits.

 __insert 1000000 records using 100 threads and 1000 pending async__

-    java -jar cqltestclient.jar --host=10.10.10.10 --activity=write-telemetry:1000000:100:1000
+    java -jar cqltestclient.jar --host=10.10.10.10 \
+    --activity=write-telemetry:1000000:100:1000

 Notice that this example is slightly different.
 The --activity argument is not a proper class name.
 In this case, cqltestclient will look for a yaml file in the classpath under activities/write-telemetry.yaml.
 It will then initialize and run a YamlConfigurableActivity with it.
+The backslash is there to break the longer line up for readability.

 __read the same records back, with 100 threads and 200 pending async__

-    java -jar cqltestclient.jar --host=10.10.10.10 --activity=ReadTelemetryAsync:1000000:100:200
+    java -jar cqltestclient.jar --host=10.10.10.10 \
+    --activity=read-telemetry:1000000:100:200

 __do both at the same time__

+    java -jar cqltestclient.jar --host=10.10.10.10 \
+    --activity=write-telemetry:1000000:100:1000 \
+    --activity=read-telemetry:1000000:100:1000

+__do both at the same time, with an additional 3ms delay between the reads on each thread__

-    java -jar cqltestclient.jar --host=10.10.10.10 --activity=WriteTelemetryAsync:1000000:100:1000 --activity=ReadTelemetryAsync:1000000:100:1000
+    java -jar cqltestclient.jar --host=10.10.10.10 \
+    --activity=write-telemetry:1000000:100:1000 \
+    --activity=read-telemetry:1000000:100:1000:3

 ### Activities